AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Similarly, you can display child entities (for example, types that derive from the item) by clicking on the down arrow in the title bar.

-An extra buttons appear in the title bar for the C++ class or Ada tagged types that toggles whether the inherited methods (or primitive operations in Ada) should be displayed.
+An extra button appears in the title bar for the C++ class or Ada tagged types that toggles whether the inherited methods (or primitive operations in Ada) should be displayed.
 By default, only new methods, or ones that override an inherited one, are displayed.
 The parent's methods are not